loveaas/loveaas.com/docs/index.markdown

 layout: home
 ---

-Guided by our deeply held belief in love, generosity, and inclusivity, we - ❤aaS adopters, are cultivating a tech community that breaks away from traditional models.
+Guided by our deeply held belief in love, generosity, and inclusivity, we - **❤aaS** adopters, are cultivating a tech community that breaks away from traditional models.

-Embracing the Ubuntu philosophy of shared humanity, ❤aaS is a nurturing network of selfless, non-profit projects that transcend boundaries, serving all freely, regardless of community affiliation.
+Embracing the [Ubuntu philosophy](https://en.wikipedia.org/wiki/Ubuntu_philosophy){:target="_blank"} of shared humanity, **❤aaS** is a nurturing network of selfless, non-profit projects that transcend boundaries, serving all freely, regardless of community affiliation.

 Here, every line of code, every interaction, and every collaboration resonates with the power of love.
 Join us as we